swiss-ai-center/a-guide-to-mlops/docs/part-3-serve-and-deploy-the-model/chapter-33-build-and-publish-the-model-with-bentoml-and-docker-locally.md

     docker run --rm -p 3000:3000 celestial-bodies-classifier:latest
 ```

+!!! note "BentoML uses uv internally"

+    You might have noticed that BentoML uses `uv` internally during the
+    containerization process (see the `RUN curl -LO https://astral.sh/uv/install.sh`
+    line in the build output).
+This is because BentoML uses `uv` for fast package
+    installation inside the Docker image.
+This is independent of whether you use
+    `uv` or `pip` on your local machine.

 ### Test the containerized BentoML model artifact locally

 The BentoML model artifact is now containerized.
 To verify its behavior, serve